chen7david/entix-api/docs/github-actions.md

 - The build process has the necessary configuration
 - Our environment validator doesn't throw errors due to missing variables

+## ESLint Configuration

+This project uses ESLint 9.x with the new configuration format (`eslint.config.js`).
+The GitHub Actions workflow is set up to handle this by:

+1. Using Node.js 20.x for better compatibility with newer ESLint versions
+2. Running ESLint with the modern flat configuration format
+3. Outputting the ESLint version during CI for debugging purposes

+### ESLint Configuration Files

+- `eslint.config.js` - Modern ESM-style configuration (ESLint 9.x)

 ## Customizing the Workflow

 To customize the GitHub Actions workflow: